 Not surprisingly, watermelon, because it is very moist, became most contaminated at all time intervals, while the fewest bacteria transferred to the gummy candy.
 Once again, carpet had the lowest transfer rates.
 The study’s conclusion: “Although we show that longer contact times result in more transfer, we also show that other factors including the nature of the food and the surface are of equal or greater importance.
 Some transfer takes place ‘instantaneously’ at times less than one second, disproving the 'five-second rule.' "

 Bottom line: Use common sense.
 Occasionally eating food that was briefly on the floor is not likely to make you sick.
 But it depends on what you drop and where.
-There’s a big difference between picking up a cracker from a just-cleaned dry kitchen floor (probably safe) versus the floor by the cat litter box (not).
+There’s a big difference between picking up a cracker from a just-cleaned dry kitchen floor (probably safe) versus the floor near the cat litter box (not).
 Or between a reasonably clean living room carpet (probably okay, though a little fuzzy) and a public bathroom (obviously not).
 On the other hand, since it’s hard to judge just how clean a floor is—it may look spotless but still harbor bacteria—you shouldn’t make eating off it a habit.
 And if you’re immune-compromised or in frail health, it’s best to follow the “zero second” rule.
 Keep in mind, too, that microbes are not just on floors.
 In fact, kitchen counters can be even more contaminated than the floor.

 Originally published June 7, 2013.